Postural Trigger Points - Back, Shoulder and Neck Pain

 Wherever possible, it is essential to identify the client's postural abnormalities, as shown in the video on this page.

 Trigger Points and Posture

-When we talk with our clients about the importance of posture and trigger points, they usually appreciate the advice, and start to schedule for more frequent massage, trigger point and bodywork sessions ... and that helps them to be healthier and happier!
+When you talk with your clients about the importance of posture and trigger points, they will usually appreciate the advice, and start to schedule for more frequent massage, trigger point and bodywork sessions ... and that helps them to be healthier and happier!

 Trigger points are common in the following postural structures: upper trapezius, levator scapulae, sternocleidomastoideus (SCM), erector spinae, musculoligamentous apparatus of the lumbar spine, gluteus medius, and gastrocnemius/soleus complex.

 UNDERSTANDING AND EVALUATING POSTURE

 This trigger point therapy blog is intended to be used for information purposes only and is not intended to be used for medical diagnosis or treatment or to substitute for a medical diagnosis and/or treatment rendered or prescribed by a physician or competent healthcare professional.
 This information is designed as educational material, but should not be taken as a recommendation for treatment of any particular person or patient.
 Always consult your physician if you think you need treatment or if you feel unwell.